ZiyuanMa/DHC/README.md

 # DHC

-Distributed Heuristic Multi-Agent Path Finding with Communication
+Distributed reinforcement learning with communication for decentralized multi-agent pathfinding.